StephenGlasby/StephenGlasby.github.io/index.md

 ---
 Home page of Stephen Glasby

 Stephen Glasby is Research Fellow at the University of Western Australia.
-He began his research in computational group theory developing algorithms for solvable groups (building on ideas by Kantor) but then broadened to the matrix recognition project.
-Stephen first developed algorithms (with his coauthors Howlett, O'Brien, Leedham-Green) but did not analyze their complexity: for example writing representations over smaller fields (or writing projective representations modulo scalars over a smaller field).
-Now he works to develop algorithms that have a rigorous complexity analysis.
+He began his research in computational group theory developing algorithms for solvable groups (building on ideas by Kantor) but then turned to the matrix recognition project.
+Stephen first developed algorithms (with his coauthors Howlett, O'Brien, Leedham-Green) and did not analyze their complexity: for example writing representations over smaller fields (or writing projective representations modulo scalars over a smaller field).
+Now he develops algorithms provides a rigorous complexity analysis for them.
 Recent such work involves the recognition of classical simple groups (joint with Praeger and Niemeyer).
-This required us to solve an interesting problem in "probabilistic geometry": given a nondegenerate symplectic, unitary, or orthogonal space V and nondegenerate proper subspaces U and U', what is the probability that the subspace U+U' is nondegenerate and has dimension dim(U) + dim(U')?
+This required us to solve an interesting problem in "probabilistic geometry": given a nondegenerate symplectic, unitary, or orthogonal space V and nondegenerate proper subspaces U and U' with dim(U) + dim(U') <= dim(V), what is the probability that the subspace U+U' is nondegenerate and has dimension dim(U) + dim(U')?

 Stephen has published a series of papers that bound the number of composition factors of various groups in terms of various parameters.
 In a joint paper with Praeger, Rosa and Verret he proved that the number c(G) of composition factors of a primitive permutation group of degree n is at most (8/3)log_2(n) - 4/3 and that this bound is attained infinitely often.
+This paper and may others stem from problems he posed at the annual Research Retreat of the Center for the Mathematics of Symmetry and Computation (CMSC).
+He enjoys solving research problems, and especially enjoys joint research.